triciasykes/lecture-notes/validations-notes.md

 - $ `rails new validations -d postgresql -T`

 # Lecture
-Validations are active Record that are added to the model class and will run each time you create or update the instance.
+Validations are added to the model class and will run each time you create or update the instance.
 They will validate/check that the data given is what you want.

 When working with the countries db last week, we had a few times when we were dealing with a lot of null values.
 Remember Null behaves differently than 0.
 It is not good practice to structure your database to have multiple null values in a column.